 One of the defining features of LEDs is that they emit light in a specific direction, which reduces the need for reflectors and diffusers that can lower efficiency.
 In contrast, fluorescent and "bulb"-shaped incandescent lamps emit light in all directions, with the result that much of the light they produce is lost within the fixture or escapes in a direction not useful for the intended application.
 With many fixture types, including recessed downlights, troffers, and undercabinet fixtures, it is not uncommon for only 50 to 60% of the total light produced to be emitted.

 LED lighting has the potential to be more energy efficient than any other known lighting technology.
 But, two aspects of energy efficiency are important to consider: the efficiency of the LED device itself (source efficacy) and how well the device and fixture work together in providing the necessary lighting (luminaire efficacy).
 How much electricity is consumed depends not only on the LED device, but also on the lighting fixture design.
 Because they are sensitive to thermal and electrical conditions, LEDs must be carefully integrated into lighting fixtures.
 The efficiency of a poorly designed fixture that uses even the best LEDs will be only a fraction of what it would be if the fixture were well-designed, and the design can also affect lumen maintenance.
-Learn more about LED energy efficiency.